Shujaat123/AFP-LSE/README.md

 - Keras = 2.2.4

 # Description
-The deep learning model is implemented using Python on Keras (Tensorflow).
-The necessary files to run the model have been uploaded.
+The deep auto-encoder based learning model is implemented using Python on Keras (Tensorflow).
+The latent space is the learned representation in which the input data is condensed into a code.
+The decoder tries to reconstruct the original input from this code.
+The latent space is also serving as the input to the fully connected four layered MLP based classifier.
+This classifier learns to make predictions using the condensed and denoised input represented by latent space variables.
+The training is performed with the motive of decreasing the decoder loss and to increase the classifier's accuracy.

 For verification purposes, a trained model has been uploaded with necessary data files.
 For self implementation, the model file has also been uploaded and the procedure of extracting features is described below.

 # Dataset